An ETH-Tight FPT Algorithm for Rejection-Proof Set Packing with Applications to Kidney Exchange: Abstract

 We study the parameterized complexity of a recently introduced multi-agent variant of the \textsc{Kidney Exchange} problem.
 Given a directed graph~$G$ and integers~$d$ and $k$, the standard problem asks whether~$G$ contains a packing of vertex-disjoint cycles, each of length~$\leq d$, covering at least~$k$ vertices in total.
 In the multi-agent setting we consider, the vertex set is partitioned over several agents who reject a cycle packing as solution if it can be modified into an alternative packing that covers more of their own vertices.
 A cycle packing is called \emph{rejection-proof} if no agent rejects it and the problem asks whether such a packing exists that covers at least~$k$ vertices.

 We exploit the sunflower lemma on a set packing formulation of the problem to give a kernel for this~$\Sigma_2^P$-complete problem that is polynomial in $k$ for all constant values of $d$.
 We also provide a $2^{\Oh(k \log k)} + n^{\Oh(1)}$ algorithm based on it and show that this FPT algorithm is asymptotically optimal under the ETH.
 Further, we generalize the problem by including an additional positive integer~$c$ in the input that naturally captures how much agents can modify a given cycle packing to reject it.
 For every constant~$c$, the resulting problem simplifies from being~$\Sigma_2^P$-complete to NP-complete.
-With a single-exponential algorithm for the setting where~$c = 1$, we show this to be strictly easier under the ETH than when~$c = 2$.
-In turn, we show that any $c \geq 2$ yields a problem that is essentially as hard as the original problem with~$c$ unbounded.
-This displays an interesting discrepancy between the classical and parameterized complexity of the problem and gives a good view of what makes it hard.
+The super-exponential lower bound already holds for~$c=2$, though.
+We present an ad-hoc single-exponential algorithm for~$c = 1$.
+These results reveal an interesting discrepancy between the classical and parameterized complexity of the problem and give a good view of what makes it hard.